 Lines (07-09) in Example 2-1 indicate the message is a request to create a subscription, and Line (16) indicates that it is sent to a hypothetical event source of ocean events.

 While Lines (13-15) indicate where a reply should be sent, Lines (20-29) indicate where and how notifications should be delivered; there is no requirement that these match.
-The absence of a Mode attribute on Line (20) indicates that notifications should be delivered using Push mode; that is, they should be asynchronously sent as SOAP messages to the endpoint described in lines (21-28).
+The absence of any extensions to the wse:Delivery or wse:NotifyTo elements, Lines (20-29), indicates that notifications should be delivered using the default (Push) delivery pattern; that is, they should be asynchronously sent as SOAP messages to the endpoint described in lines (21-28).
 Note that Lines (25-27) illustrate a typical pattern where the event sink lists a reference parameter (Line 26) that identifies the subscription and will be included in each notification.

 Example 2-2 lists a hypothetical response to the request in Example 2-1.